urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 # Optimization ideas
-Representing the alphabet in 2 bits for example A as 00, C as 01, T as 10 and G as 11.
+Representing the alphabet in 2 bits, for example, A as 00, C as 01, T as 10 and G as 11.
 However, most of the optimization would come from graph creation, graph update and search so I'm focused on that for now at least.